Sheekaboom/sheekaboom.github.io/projects/carpentry/_drafts/grill-table.md

         { text: Cut 4 x 18” pieces from the 2”x3” lumber (an 8’ board will produce 4 x 18” pieces plus a single board just about 23.5” after accounting for the kerf) }, { text: Cut 4 x 23.5” pieces from the 2”x3” lumber },
         { text: Cut 4 x 26.5” pieces from the 4”x4” lumber }
-    ]},
+      ]
+    },

-    { name: Build the Frame Sides,
+    { name: Create the frame,
-    image: /projects/carpentry/grill_table/sides_formatted.png,
+    image: /projects/carpentry/grill_table/build_frame.png,
-    text: "!!!Now we will take the pieces we cut out in the last step and assemble the frame of the stand.
+    text: "Now we will take the pieces we cut out in the last step and assemble the frame of the stand.
 Here we could drill pilot holes to be exact, but self tapping deck screws and a driver make quick work of the assembly.",
     directions: [
         { text: Connect 2 x (2”x3”x23.5”) beams between the legs (4”x4”x26.5” pieces) flush with (or slightly above) the top of the 4”x4” beams at a 23.5” distance to create two sides. }, { text: Add 2 x (2”x3”x24”) to each of the sides at a height of 1.5” inches from the bottom of the 4”x4” beams. },